OpenMined/PSI/private_set_intersection/javascript/README.md

   const fpr = 0.001 // false positive rate (0.1%)
-  const numClientElements = 10 // Size of the client set to check const numTotalElements = 100 // Maximum size of the server set const revealIntersection = false // Reveals cardinality (false) -or- the intersection (true) /******************
+  const numClientElements = 10 // Size of the client set to check const numTotalElements = 100 // Maximum size of the server set const revealIntersection = false // Allows to reveal the intersection (true) /******************
    *** 1. Server ****
    ******************/